connexcs/docs/docs/reporting-problems.md

 If you have more than one problem to report, we ask:

 1. Create a separate ticket for each request.
-This so the the individual concerns get routed to the correct staff.
+This so that the individual concerns get routed to the correct staff.
 2. Allow an adequate amount of time for us to assess the problem and resolve it.
 We first have to assess if the problems are connected, adding extra time onto finding the roots themselves.
 3. Call instead of emailing.
 This is so we can get a concise reading on all concerns quickly and ask follow-up questions on the spot.